7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 • 15 Minute Read

 Looking for the best food tracking apps to log your meals, track calories and macros?
-Explore top-rated apps that can help you stay on top of your eating habits.
+Explore top-rated apps that help you stay on top of your eating habits.

 Key Takeaways

-• Database verification matters more than size -- 2 million verified entries can be more reliable than 60 million unverified ones.
+• Database verification matters more than size — 2 million verified entries can be more reliable than 60 million unverified ones.
 Learn more in our guide to food database quality and accuracy.

 • Free tiers vary wildly: some apps give you barcode scanning and macros for free; others charge $80/year for the same features.

-AI is getting useful.
-Leading apps now use AI to coach you, scan restaurant menus, and suggest meals.
-The best meal tracker app options in 2026 treat AI as a core feature, not a gimmick.
+AI food logging is getting useful.
+Leading nutrition apps now use AI to coach you, scan restaurant menus, and suggest meals.
+Food scanning — from barcode readers to AI photo recognition — has become a core feature of every serious calorie tracker.
+The top apps in 2026 treat AI as a core feature, not a gimmick.

 Top Food Tracker Apps: Our Picks for Every Need